cwnorton/shell-novice/05-script.md

 so that the output is just the number of files processed rather than the names of the files that were processed.

-One thing to note about Nelle's script is that it lets the person running it decide what files to process.
+One thing to note about Lynne's script is that it lets the person running it decide what files to process.
 She could have written it as: